rptb1/dnd-srd-sphinx/source/monsters.rst

 :bi:`Miss`.
 If an attack has an effect that occurs on a miss, that information is presented after the "Miss:" notation.

-.. sidebar:: Grapple Rules for Monsters
+.. topic:: Grapple Rules for Monsters

     Many monsters have special attacks that allow them to quickly grapple prey.
 When a monster hits with such an attack, it doesn't